Cheesecake Bars

 What You’ll Need To Make Cheesecake Bars

-- Graham Cracker Crumbs: Form the base of the crust, providing a sweet and slightly crunchy texture.
+- Graham Cracker Crumbs: Form the base of the crust.

-- Brown Sugar: Provides sweetness and adds a rich, caramel-like flavor to the crust.
+- Brown Sugar: Adds a rich, caramel-like flavor to the crust.

 - Cream Cheese: Forms the creamy and dense texture of the cheesecake bars, providing richness and flavor.
 I recommend Philadelphia brand (and make sure to use full-fat cream cheese).